hmanalai/Sprint-4/README.md

 For this sprint, you will only be picking one of the following sets of topics:

-1. TCP
+1. TCP, UDP, ports
-2. UDP
-3. Ports
-4. Socket Programming
-5. DNS
-6. FTP
-7. Email
-8. Internet/World Wide Web
+2. DNS, Internet/World Wide Web
-9. Audio/Video streaming
+3. FTP, Email, Socket Programming
-10. QoS
+4. Audio/Video streaming, QoS

 ## Known Resources